20.05.2024

 Comment 10:

-I think this argument could be a good example of a self-contradictory statement.
+This argument could be a good example of a self-contradictory statement.
 Based on this statement, any Novus Ordo follower can tell you: “Keep your "material pope" opinions to yourself.
 If Ratzinger is not guilty of heresy or apostasy before the law, has no legal censure upon him, and is capable of receiving validly a legal election to the papacy, you must agree that he is the pope formally, and therefore, you must obey him.”

 According to Canon Law a fixed penalty (no room is left for doubting what is meant) latae sententiae excommunication ipso facto, per se takes effect immediately, per se requires not even a declaratory sentence, but the bonum publicum (common good) demands such a sentence in the case of clergymen.
 Also, no canonical warning or admonition is required: